hokiepokedad/PokemonGo-Map/docs/extras/encounters.md

    66
    89
    ```
-3. Enabled the whitelist files in your config or cli parameters (check commandline.md for usage):
+3. Enable the whitelist files in your config or cli parameters (check commandline.md for usage):
    ```
    --iv-whitelist-file iv-whitelist.txt --cp-whitelist-file cp-whitelist.txt
    ```